-Women students are admitted on the same terms as men students.
+Women students are welcomed and accepted on the same terms as men students.
+Dentistry as a life occupation for women is so pleasant and so profitable that it is surprising that more young women do not consider it.
 Much of the work in dentistry, and especially the care of children's teeth and specializing in oral prophylaxis, is peculiarly and particularly adapted to women.

 Selecting a School.
 In selecting a dental school there are many points to be taken into consideration by the prospective student.
 For instance, the healthfulness of the college town, the cheapness of living, the amount and quality of clinical material presented, and the facilities the college has for teaching are all matters of considerable moment to anyone who expects to spend time and money in the study of dentistry.